wizardsoftheweb/zero-trust-secrets-poc/docs/poc/03-control-server.md

     ```
 ### Currently Missing

-* The control server does sign its values
+* The control server does not sign its values
 * The control server uses JSON not proto3